IslandViewPTA/islandview-pta-site/content/news/2020-2-newsletter.md

 Our yearbook is in production, and we need your school event photos!
 Do you have treasured images from field trips, classrooms, lunches, recess, or pre/after school events?
 We'd love to publish them.

 Just email your images to [yearbook@islandviewpta.org](mailto:yearbook@islandviewpta.org) or drop off a disk or flash drive at the office.
-Please be sure to include your name and contact information with all submissions.
+Please be sure to include your name and contact information with all submissions, along with the teacher and/or classroom for the students in your photos..
 Photos should be hi resolution color JPGs.
-Please include the teacher and/or classroom for the students in your photos.

 We can't wait to see what you've got.
 Thank you!

 ## Mark your calendars for RIF!

-Please include a SAVE THE DATE notice about RIF on April 28, and include this SignUpGenius link: [https://www.signupgenius.com/go/10c0d44aead2da3f58-spring4](https://www.signupgenius.com/go/10c0d44aead2da3f58-spring4 "https://www.signupgenius.com/go/10c0d44aead2da3f58-spring4")
+**Reading is Fundamental (RIF)** is a wonderful national program that gives free books to K-3 students twice a year.
+The students get to pick their very own books, smiles abound, and the love of reading is born!

-You can use the verbiage from the link if you wish...
+April 28 is the big day and volunteers are needed to assist with set-up, short shifts during the day, and cleanup.
+Sign up [here](https://www.signupgenius.com/go/10c0d44aead2da3f58-spring4) and support our youngest readers!

 ## PTA Needs YOU